mapkala/P4-Website-Optimization/README.md

 - Change all the querySelector for getElementById or getElementsByClassName
 - In function updatePosition(), changePizzaSizes() remove and create variables out of the loop
-- Calculate size of the window so the browser paint only the pizzas that are needed
+- Calculate size of the window so the browser paint only the pizzas that are needed.